zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-jersey-rest-api-service.md

     mavenPassword={password}
     ```

     This file specifies the URL for the repository of the Artifactory.
-The enabler-jersey artifacts are downloaded from this repository.
+The enabler-jersey artifact is downloaded from this repository.

 3. Add the following Gradle code block to the *build.gradle* file: